winnermicro/wm_iot_sdk/docs/en/index.rst

 .. image:: ../_static/architecture_en.svg
    :align: center

-It supports Windows, Linux, and macOS operating systems, and serves as the official development framework for the ``W80X`` series of chips.
+It supports Windows, and Linux operating systems, and serves as the official development framework for the ``W80X`` series of chips.

 .. toctree::
    :hidden: